 Dietary supplementation of humans with beta-carotene provides protection against sunburn in a time-dependent manner.

 A carotenoid belonging to a class of phytochemicals called xanthophylls (meaning “yellow leaves”), lutein is an antioxidant and important component of the retina of the eye.
-Extremely important in eye and skin health, lutein may help protect against age-related macular degeneration.
+Extremely important in eye and skin health, lutein may help protect against age-related degeneration.
 Lutein is found in egg yolks, some fruits and nuts, and many leafy green vegetables and plants; some common sources of lutein include goji berries, kiwifruit, peas, kale, spinach, broccoli, zucchini, corn, chard, collard greens, Brussels sprouts, and pistachios.

 Dietary Lutein Reduces Ultraviolet Radiation-Induced Inflammation and Immunosuppression